 Now that I know the difference between hyperpigmentation and scars, how do I get rid of them?

 As for getting those spots to lighten or scars to lessen, there are a lot of options.
-To start, there’s a wide variety of dark spot correcting products on the market, in spot treatment, serum, mask, moisturizers and more, made with a blend of potent ingredients like hydroquinone and glycolic acid that will work to lighten and brighten these pesky spots.
+To start, there’s a wide variety of dark spot correcting products on the market, in spot treatment, serum, mask, moisturizers and more, made with a blend of potent ingredients like hydroquinone, retinol, glycolic acid that will work to lighten and brighten these pesky spots.
+We love SLMD’s Retinol Serum.
 If topical products aren’t doing enough to rid your skin of spots, you may want to look into treatments like microdermabrasion or in-office chemical peels.

 Depending on your type of scarring, you may need to take different approaches to healing the skin, as topical treatments may not be as effective.
 For instance, cortisone shots work well for keloid scars, while laser and resurfacing treatments are ideal for icepick, rolling and boxcar scars.